kehantan/labbook/docs/assays/mtt.rst

 FAQ
 ---

-There are some parameters that we need to find out before starting MTT assay including:
+There are some parameters that need to find out before starting MTT assay including:

 #. *How many cells to seed in each well?*